JacobPulk/art/README.md

 `.. * 50` will generate 50 new images from random saved schemes and themes.

 `!! * 50` will generate 50 new themes for random saved schemes.
 One image from each will be generated.
+(Note: You will notice that this search repeatedly moves on to different schemes, after a certain number of failed theme attempts from each one.
+This is because your current settings may not be loose enough that satisfactory themes can be found for every scheme.
+In other words, you do not have loosen your theme restrictions to be compatible with every scheme - this command will not try forever on schemes for which it is not finding themes.)

 `?? * 50` will generate 50 new schemes, each with a new, appropriate theme.
 One image from each will be generated.